-When your staff is under high stress or fatigue they will not be working to their best ability, which can cause decreased efficiency and possible safety hazards.
+When your staff is under high stress or fatigue, they will not be working to their best ability, which can cause decreased efficiency and possible safety hazards.
 A study conducted by Cornell University showed that 30% of employees who work over 60 hours a week have severe work-family problems.
 Overworked employees also run the risk of getting sick or developing mental issues due to their lack of time to handle their personal lives outside of work.
-Accidents are also more likely to happen due to deprivation of rest and focus.
-As an employer you should encourage a work-life balance for your employees.
-Have systems in place so employees can’t overwork themselves simply to make extra money and address any issues or signs of fatigue immediately.
+Accidents are also more likely to happen due to the deprivation of rest and focus.
+As an employer, you should encourage a work-life balance for your employees.
+Have systems in place so employees can’t overwork themselves to make extra money and address any issues or signs of fatigue immediately.

 A detrimental problem to over scheduling employees is the eventual decrease in the employee retention rate.
-Burned-out employees end up leaving their positions due to stress, health problems, or low morale, and it can easily cost 150% of a single person’s salary to hire and train a new full time employee.
+Burned-out employees end up leaving their positions due to stress, health problems, or low morale, and it can easily cost 150% of a single person’s salary to hire and train a new full-time employee.
 As we mentioned earlier, the novelty of working overtime often will wear off if the employee is consistently taking more hours.
 Individuals who are taking on extra work with no additional incentives or promise of growth in the organization are a lot more likely to look for new opportunities.

 WHAT ARE THE POSITIVES TO SCHEDULING OVERTIME?